procoder4606/MAIL_genrator/README.md

  App runs successfully

- ⚡ Code to Run MailMate - All Commands
+ ⚡ Code to Run MAIL-GENRATOR - All Commands

 METHOD 1: Using Batch Files (Easiest) 🖱️
 Just double-click these files: